BMW i8: BMW i8 coupe prototype (2013)

 The design of the BMW i8 coupe prototype was based on the BMW i8 Concept.
 The BMW i8 prototype had an average fuel efficiency of less than 2.5 L/100 km under the New European Driving Cycle with carbon emissions of less than 59 g/km.
-The i8 with its carbon-fiber-reinforced plastic (CFRP) passenger cell lightweight, aerodynamically optimized body, and BMW eDrive technology offered the dynamic performance of a sports car, with an expected 0–100 km/h sprint time of less than 4.5 seconds using both power sources.
+The i8 with its carbon-fibre-reinforced plastic (CFRP) passenger cell, lightweight, aerodynamically optimized body, and BMW eDrive technology offered an expected 0–100 km/h sprint time of less than 4.5 seconds using both power sources.
 The plug-in hybrid system of the BMW i8 comprised a three-cylinder, 1.5-liter BMW TwinPower Turbo gasoline engine combined with BMW eDrive technology used in the BMW i3 and developed maximum power of 170 kW.
-The BMW i8 was the first BMW production model to be powered by a three-cylinder gasoline engine and the resulting specific output of 115 kW per liter of displacement was on par with high-performance sports car engines and was the highest of any engine produced by the BMW Group.
+The BMW i8 was the first BMW production model to be powered by a three-cylinder gasoline engine and the resulting specific output of 115 kW per liter of displacement was the highest of any engine produced by the BMW Group.

 BMW Vision Efficient Dynamics concept exhibited at the BMW i store in Park Lane, London.

 The BMW i8's second power source was a hybrid synchronous electric motor specially developed and produced by the BMW Group for BMW i.
-The electric motor developed maximum power of 131 hp and produced its maximum torque of around 320 Nm from a standstill.
-Typical of an electric motor, responsive power was instantly available when starting and this continued into the higher load ranges.
+The electric motor developed a maximum power of 131 hp and produced its maximum torque of around 320 Nm from a standstill.
 As well as providing a power boost to assist the gasoline engine during acceleration, the electric motor could also power the vehicle by itself.
 Top speed in electric mode was approximately 120 km/h, with a maximum driving range of up to 35 km.
-Linear acceleration was maintained even at higher speeds since the interplay between the two power sources efficiently absorbed any power flow interruptions when shifting gears.
-The model-specific version of the high-voltage 7.2 lithium-ion battery had a liquid cooling system and could be recharged at a conventional household power socket, at a BMW I Wallbox, or at a public charging station.
-In the US, a full recharge took approximately 3.5 hours from a conventional 120 V, 12 amp household circuit or approximately 1.5 hours from a 240 V Level 2 charger.
+The model-specific version of the high-voltage 7.2 lithium-ion battery had a liquid cooling system.